tkporter/cryptozombie-lessons/en/3/03-onlyowner.md

 Notice the `onlyOwner` modifier on the `renounceOwnership` function.
 When you call `renounceOwnership`, the code inside `onlyOwner` executes **first**.
 Then when it hits the `_;` statement in `onlyOwner`, it goes back and executes the code inside `renounceOwnership`.

-So while there are other ways you can use modifiers, one of the most common use-cases is to add quick `require` check before a function executes.
+So while there are other ways you can use modifiers, one of the most common use-cases is to add a quick `require` check before a function executes.

 In the case of `onlyOwner`, adding this modifier to a function makes it so **only** the **owner** of the contract (you, if you deployed it) can call that function.